jaywaddy/rollygon-site/src/content/posts/import-nl2-spline-to-blender.md

 (I'm looking for ways to do this with the standard version of NoLimits 2, but for now you'll need to have the Professional version for this method to work.)

-For Blender, I typically use the most recent version so that my tools like Track and Support generators are always up to date.
+For Blender, I typically use the most recent version so that my tools like Track and Support generators are always up-to-date.
 This guide will be using version 4.5+, but if anything becomes depreciated, please reach out to me and I'll make updates.

-If you would like to set up your files ahead of time, I suggest having an `exports` folder inside of your NoLimits project and also using an `add-ons`  folder for Blender.
+If you would like to set up your files ahead of time, I suggest having an `exports` folder inside your NoLimits project and also using an `add-ons` folder for Blender.
 For now, go ahead a take your zip files you just downloaded and drop them in that `add-ons` folder.
 I'll show you how to install them when we open Blender later.

 To install the Track and Support Blender add-ons listed above, open your Blender preferences with `Ctrl/CMD ,` or go under the `Edit` menu then `Preferences`.
 In here, you'll find the `Add-ons` menu.
 For version 4.5 and up, you'll have to hit the drop-down menu and choose `Install from disk`.
 And now, find that `add-ons` folder and select the .zip files to install them.
 Do this for both add-ons, and you're done with this part.